The Templar Knights, (or Knights Templar) were real people.

 But the King owed money he didn't want to pay, and the Pope aligned with the French King.

-It is uncertain how many eluded the French forces.
+It is uncertain how many eluded the French forces but there was a number.

 In France, Molay and the Knights were charged with various offenses, including Sodomy.